tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***CN DPC S1** - 3rd, **ONE Esports Singapore Major** - 7-8th, **CN DPC S2** - 3rd, **WePlay Kyiv AniMajor** - 4th*

-I could literally copy paste what I wrote about Vici's TI8 squad three years ago and you could not tell the difference.
+I could literally copy paste what I wrote about Vici's TI8 squad three years ago and you would not be able to tell the difference.

 >Just some real solid Dotes.
 You know, a real focus on the fundamentals.
 The guys are gonna give it their all.
 Show some real hustle out there. <br><br>And not win.